-Procedure is done as a day procedure under general anaesthetic.
-A tourniquet is applied to the thigh.
+The procedure is done as a day procedure under general anaesthetic.
 A routine knee arthroscopy usually takes 30 minutes to 45 minutes.
-A soft bandage is applied post-operative.patient will receive post- operative physiotherapy with specific instructions determined by the particular procedure for each individual patient.
-Follow-up by a physiotherapist takes place 1 week post procedure and follow up with the surgeon at 2 weeks.
+With high definition camera technology, the inside of the knee can be viewed on monitors while surgery can be performed with tiny instruments through 5mm incisions into the knee joint.
+Afterwards a soft bandage is applied and the patient is given postoperative physiotherapy with specific instructions determined by the particular procedure.
+Follow-up by a physiotherapist takes place 1-week post procedure and follow up with the surgeon at 2 weeks.

 Prevention is better than cure.
 Early mobilisation, decreased waiting period before the surgery in the hospital, general anaesthetic and surgery time as short as possible, good hydration and foot exercises are all part of prevention.
-In high risk cases trombo-prophylaxis medication (blood thinning injections or tablets) will be used.
+In high-risk cases trombo-prophylaxis medication (blood thinning injections or tablets) will be used.